CloudCannon/rcc/README.md

 ## Smartling integration

 To add automatic AI-powered translations - which your editors can then QA in the app - enable Smartling in your `rosey/config.yaml` file, by setting `smartling_enabled: true`.
 Make sure to fill in your `dev_project_id`, and `dev_user_identifier`, with the credentials in your Smartling account.
-Ensure you have added you secret API key to your environment variables in CloudCannon, as `DEV_USER_SECRET`.
+Add you secret API key to your environment variables as `DEV_USER_SECRET` in CloudCannon on your staging site (or your only site if you're not using a publishing workflow).
 You can set this locally in a `.env` file if you want to test it in your development environment.

 > [!IMPORTANT]
 > Make sure to not push any secret API keys to your source control.
 The `.env` file should already be in your .gitignore.